 The City maintains a health and dental insurance plan through Regence Blue Cross Blue Shield of Utah.
 Each year Regence examines the City's "use" of the plan and its total costs to Regence and then determines the price for the following year.
-National averages in health insurance annual increases range from 10-12%.
-This year, the City is in line with those averages at 9.74%.
-However, to keep up with changes in the industry overall, as well as to observe our benefits compensation philosophy, we are considering a change to the employee's deductible within the Regence Bluepoint plan, which is the healthcare plan used by the majority of staff.
-Currently, the City's health insurance deductible is \$250 for individuals, and \$500 for family coverage.
-The Benefits Committee proposes that the City increase these amounts to \$375 and \$700 respectively.
-This is due to the following two reasons:
+This year national averages in health insurance annual increases were about 4%.
+This year, the City is significantly above those averages at 18.6%, due to increased usage.
+This would result in a \$640k increase in the general fund.
+Instead, a 16.2% increase to the City's health insurance costs is being recommended, resulting in a \$530K increase to the general fund.
+Below is the proposed new health insurance increase per fund: